 “Men adhering to low fat diets had lower serum testosterone levels even when controlling for comorbidities, age, body mass index and activity levels.”

-However, you should try to consume unsaturated fats instead of saturated fats when possible because there are still health risks of consuming too much saturated fat in your diet.
+However, you should try to consume unsaturated fats instead of saturated fats because there are still health risks of consuming too much saturated fat in your diet.

 Examples of healthy dietary fats are: